particle-iot/docs/src/content/faq/tools/installing-dfu-util.md

 It can be used to program both system firmware and user firmware, and save and restore configurations.

+If you are using Windows, you can use the [Windows CLI Installer](https://binaries.particle.io/cli/installer/windows/ParticleCLISetup.exe) to automatically install dfu-util and the CLI rather than using these instructions.

 ## Activating DFU mode (blinking yellow)

 In order to use dfu-util, your Particle device must be in DFU mode (blinking yellow).